pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 Make sure the shot and the Poulpi are on the same line to test the collision.

 <md-note>
-_Note_: Pay especially attention to the Z axis: it should be `0` (we are not using the depth here).
-If the Z axis is different, the shot and the Poulpi will simply not collide.
+_Note_: The 2D physics engine, Box2D, doesn't use the Z position.
+Colliders 2D will always be in the same plane even if your game objects are not.
 </md-note>

 Now play the scene and observe: